 When the last note of the hymn had died away, the old man raised his hand toward heaven and said, "Let us all try to pray."
-We listened to that prayer, and all who heard it knew the aged man had lately come over the sea, for his pronunciation was not the best.
-But, dear reader, his words flowed from his heart, and as he there poured forth his soul unto his Creator, the tears streaming down his face, I could not help but feel the difference between that humble heartfelt prayer, and those which I had been accustomed to hear in my mother's church, where the preacher with a gown on would read prayers out of a book.
+His words and accent indicated that he was recently from across the sea, and was an unlearned man.
+But, dear reader, his words flowed from his heart, and as he poured forth his soul unto his Creator, the tears streaming down his face, I could not but feel the difference between that humble, heartfelt prayer and those which I had been accustomed to hear in my mother's church, where the preacher with a gown on would read prayers out of a book.

 After prayer the old gentleman stated that his young brother had requested him to read the first chapter of Paul's letter to the Galatians.
 After reading the chapter, the old gentleman (whose name I learned subsequently was Elijah Sparks) introduced the speaker of the hour by saying, "Brother Johnnie Cornish will now speak to you.
 Come forward, Brother Johnnie."
 The man referred to arose, walked into the pulpit, looked over the congregation and smiled.
-I thought "What in the world does the fellow mean, to smile like that in the sacred desk," for I had been taught to believe that it was a sin to laugh or be merry on the Lord's day; that religion consisted in going to church, reading prayers, singing hymns, being solemn on Sunday, and being prompt in paying pew rent and sustaining the ministerial fund; and now to see a Saint smile was a breach of ministerial dignity.
-But then I thought, "What can I expect from Jack Cornish?" for he it was that now stood before me.
-He was about twenty-one years of age, tall and slim; his face was beardless, and he looked just like a big boy.
+I thought: "What in the world does the fellow mean, to smile like that in the sacred desk."

+For I had been taught to believe that it was a sin to laugh or be merry on the Lord's day; that religion consisted in going to church, reading prayers, singing hymns, being solemn on Sunday, and being prompt in paying pew rent and sustaining the ministerial fund; and now to see a Saint smile was a breach of ministerial dignity.
+But then I thought, "What can I expect from Jack Cornish?" for he it was that stood before us.
+He was about twentyone years of age, tall and slim; his face was beardless, and he looked just like a big boy.
 When he began to talk, he acted more like a boy than a preacher.

-His text was taken from the 11th and 12th verse of the first chapter of the Epistle of Paul to the Galatians: "But I certify you, brethren, that the gospel which was preached of me is not after man, for I neither received it of men, neither was I taught it, but by the revelation of Jesus Christ."
+His text was taken from the eleventh and twelfth verses of the first chapter of the epistle of Paul to the Galatians: "But I certify you, brethren, that the gospel which is preached of me is not after man.
+For I neither received it of men, neither was I taught it, but by the revelation of Jesus Christ."

-The preacher had not been speaking ten minutes before he had his hearers spell-bound; "he spake as one having authority."
+The preacher had not been speaking ten minutes before he had his hearers spellbound; "he spake as one having authority."
 His voice was not a pleasant one, but it thrilled my very soul, and I was convinced that every word he spoke came from an honest heart.
-Great tears were streaming from his eyes, and soon I too was searching after my hand-kerchief to wipe the tears that were streaming down my cheeks.
-I felt ashamed of myself, but I soon discovered that I was not the only one in tears, for perhaps two-thirds of the audience were thus affected.
+Great tears were streaming from his eyes, and soon I, too, was searching after my handkerchief to wipe the tears that were running down my cheeks.
+I felt ashamed of myself, but I soon discovered that I was not the only one in tears, for perhaps two thirds of the audience were thus affected.